adityaorlalu/rasa-chatbot/data/nlu.md

 - don't like that
 - no way
 - not really
+- No, Thanks
+- No
+- No, thanks
+- No thanks
+- no. thanks

 ## intent:restaurant_search
 - i'm looking for a place to eat